 The Microsoft Store is more of an important aspect to Windows 11 due to the coming support of Android applications.
 Often you might encounter issues where the downloading of Microsoft Store apps get stuck halfway or when you try to install or update it on your Windows 11 PC; it does not work.

-Reset Microsoft Store via Settings
+Repair or Reset Microsoft Store via Settings

 When it comes down to resetting the Microsoft Store, you only need to fire up the Settings app by pressing the Windows key + I. From there, click on Apps > Apps & Features, then scroll down until you come across Microsoft Store in the list.